 What is Corruption?

-Generally, it is the giving or receiving of a bribe in exchange for a favour;
+• Corruption is generally understood to be the giving, receiving, offering or promising to give of a gratification (bribe) in exchange for a favour;

-- The illegal acquiring of pecuniary resources/property beyond your past and present emoluments
+• It encompasses the illegal acquisition of pecuniary resources/property beyond your past and or present emoluments

-According to the ACC Act No. 3 of 2012, Corruption is defined as;
+According to the Anti-corruption Act No. 3 of 2012, corruption is defined as:

 What is Gratification?